 - Large current account surplus

 - Small open economy sensitive to external demand

 - Government instability linked to the fragmentation of Parliament

 - Very high household debt levels (240% of disposable income)

-- Public sector strongly represented in job market (30% of employees)
+- Public sector strongly represented in the job market (30% of employees)

 - Tensions over housing in certain cities

 Internal Demand Boosts Activity

 In 2018, growth will remain vigorous, buoyed by private consumption and investment.
 Private consumption will be sustained by historically low-interest rates (key rate: 0%; interest on bank deposits with the central bank: -0.65% since February 2015), higher wages, as well as low unemployment (4.4% in September 2017).
 Moderate inflation will help significantly increase household disposable income, also sustained by lower income taxes in 2018 as agreed by the government.
 Moreover, households will benefit from the wealth effect associated with property prices, as well as more flexible credit conditions thanks to deleveraging since 2014, although household debt is still the highest in the OECD (240% of disposable income).
 Higher capacity utilization, as well as the shortage of labor, will encourage private investment in the industrial sectors (pharmaceuticals, capital goods).
 The transport sector (50% of services) will benefit from the recovery in world trade, on which it is heavily reliant.
 Residential construction will be especially dynamic due to the recovery in property prices and the improved financial position of households.
 However, the energy sector (oil and gas) will represent a smaller and smaller share of the economy and will still be affected by weak commodity prices.
 Improved economic conditions in the main partner countries are expected to sustain exports, while the country’s competitiveness remains satisfactory.